lmanul/424/index.md

 k.
 Organizing corporations to act as designees of the Board of Managers in acquiring title to or leasing of Units on behalf of all Unit Owners.

 l.
-Obtaining and reviewing of insurance for the Property, including the Onits, pursuant to the provisions of Article VI, Section 2 hereof.
+Obtaining and reviewing of insurance for the Property, including the Units, pursuant to the provisions of Article VI, Section 2 hereof.

 m.
 Making of repairs, additions and improvements to or alterations of the